ustegrew/csv-validator/README.md

 See Class `org.ph394b8fe.TMain`

-##

-Roadmap:
+## Roadmap:

 * Make it work, i.e. finish incomplete classes.
 * Write documentation
 * Test it with various CSV corpuses in file and string form.

 ### org.ph394b8fe - weird name...

 Yes, it's weird - the ph394b8fe is just ph and some random characters thrown together.
 I needed some name for the packages.
+I'll fix that when I find a better name.

+## Dependencies

+We try to keep the dependencies to a minimum.

+[ICU4J, version 61.1](http://site.icu-project.org), for determining the encoding of the csvData.
+Binary distro included here (lib/icu).
+You need to include it in your build path to build this project.